kunakl07/Backend-of-Active-Learning/experiments/README.md

+This directory contains various experiments performed with different types of spectrograms on different models, and an accuracy chart giving the accuracy of different types of spectrograms using the CNN model.

 - ### Accuracy chart of different spectrograms
     | Type of spectrograms | Color-colormap | Accuracy on test-set |  Accuracy on training-set |